michaeljclark/rv8/doc/src/mmio.md

 # MMIO

-The following document outlines the MMIO layout for the riscv-meta emulator devices:
+This document outlines the memory map for the `rv-sys` emulator
+devices:

 - RTC (Real Time Clock)
 - IPI (Inter-processor Interrupt)